 Before going into the recipe, here are few things you need to know about south Indian veg kurma in case you have not tasted it or known about it

 This recipe is not made with cream or butter.
 All the richness and creaminess comes from coconut, poppy seeds.
 I add some almonds but that is totally optional.
+You can also check out this delicious cauliflower kurma recipe.

 Coconut is the base of this kurma paste, having said that you can totally make this recipe without coconut too.
 Lookout for my instructions in the notes section.